nddao/IBM-Db2-zOS-samples/README.md

 1. ### Clone or download all files onto your work station.

-It is better to clone this repository using Git because we found that if you download ZIP file and unzip the files, some invisible characters were replaced in the JCLs, and make them getting error when we submit the JCLs to zOS.
+It is better to clone this repository using Git because we found that if you download ZIP file and unzip the files, some JCLs might get conversion during zip/unzip process and become unusable.

 1. ### Get files onto your LPAR.